cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 <HighlightBox type="info">

-Cosmos exposes both the CometBFT RPC and the Cosmos LCD.
+The Interchain Stack exposes both the CometBFT RPC and the LCD.
 For example, [CosmJS](/tutorials/7-cosmjs/1-cosmjs-intro.md) uses RPC to implement a JSON-RPC API.

 </HighlightBox>